When the International Space Station retires, it will plunge into the ocean to die, NASA says

 Some analysts call the remote location the “spacecraft cemetery,” and others refer to it as the “loneliest place on Earth” because the nearest mainland is 1,670 miles away.
-As the National Ocean Service puts it: “You can’t get farther away from land than ‘Point Nemo.’ ”
+As the National Ocean Service puts it: “You can’t get farther away from land than ‘Point Nemo.’”

 Stijn Lemmens, a space debris expert, said in 2018 that 250 to 300 spacecraft are believed to be buried in Nemo’s waters.